mrtylerzhou/nacos/README.md

 ## What does it do

-Nacos (official site: [nacos.io](https://nacos.io)) is an easy-to-use platform designed for dynamic service discovery and configuration and service management.
+Nacos (official site: [nacos.io](https://nacos.io)) is an easy-to-use platform designed for dynamic service discovery and configuration and also service management.
 It helps you to build cloud native applications and microservices platform easily.

 Service is a first-class citizen in Nacos.
-Nacos supports almost all type of services，for example，[Dubbo/gRPC service](https://nacos.io/docs/latest/ecology/use-nacos-with-dubbo/), [Spring Cloud RESTFul service](https://nacos.io/docs/latest/ecology/use-nacos-with-spring-cloud/) or [Kubernetes service](https://nacos.io/docs/latest/quickstart/quick-start-kubernetes/).
+Nacos supports nearly all types of services，for example，[Dubbo/gRPC service](https://nacos.io/docs/latest/ecology/use-nacos-with-dubbo/), [Spring Cloud RESTFul service](https://nacos.io/docs/latest/ecology/use-nacos-with-spring-cloud/) or [Kubernetes service](https://nacos.io/docs/latest/quickstart/quick-start-kubernetes/).

 Nacos provides four major functions.